-By looking at how wild cockatoo relatives survive, flying through all the different ecological zones of Australian outback, jungle, prairies, and badlands we can try our best to imitate a diet that is balanced.
-While also noting the absolutely different cockatoo lifestyles our feathered friends have.
+By looking at how wild cockatoo relatives survive, flying through all the different ecological zones of the Australian outback, jungle, prairies, and badlands we can try our best to imitate a balanced diet.
+While also noting the different cockatoo lifestyles our feathered friends have.

-Through this lens we try to provide our friends wholesome and delicious mixes that will keep your cockatoo delighted!
+Through this lens, we try to provide our friends with wholesome and delicious mixes that will keep your cockatoo delighted!

 Cockatoo Food FAQ